geonetwork/doc/source/install-guide/logging.rst

 Log files are written to the generic log location of the container.
 It is possible to change the location of the logfiles with an environment parameter `-Dlog_dir=/var/tomcat/`.
-The path should end with `/` and the log files will be created in /var/tomcat/logs/geonetwork.log.
+The path should end with :file:`/` and the log files will be created in :file:`/var/tomcat/logs/geonetwork.log`.

 Details of some errors, such as xsl transformation errors, are not written to geonetwork.log.
-They are written to a file called `catalina.out`.
+They are written to a file called :file:`catalina.out`.

 Setting the Loglevel
 --------------------